weliveindetail/ImmunHelden.de/API.md

 Example:

 ```
-[

 {
-    "id": "9867E09AB115",
+  "9867E09AB115": { // ID == key
     "type": 0,
     "title": "DRK-Blutspendedienst Nord-Ost",
     "latlng": [ 47.50745779304866, 10.274544954299929 ]
   },
   ...
-]
+}
 ```

 Reference: https://immunhelden.de/map/pins

 ### `regions`

 This request is issued on load and retrieves a set of `id`s per region to display on the map.
-When the user selects a region, further information will be fetched for all of its `id`s via `details_html`.
+When the user selects a region, further information will be fetched for all its `id`s via `details_html`.
 There are no filter parameters yet.
 As of now, a region is identified by the German Postleitzahl.
 The display on the map may combine them into larger chunks depending on the zoom level.

 Example:
 ```
 {
   "81735": [
-    "098A6EFF789", // IDs
+    "098A6EFF789", "F890EEFCC23" // IDs
-    "F890EEFCC23"
   ],
   ...
 }